DontEver/personal-website/_pages/projects.md

 permalink: /projects/
 ---

-## My Projects at Ohio State University
+## My Projects and Coursework at Ohio State University

-Here’s a collection of projects I’ve worked on as part of my coursework in Software 1 (CSE 2221) and Software 2 (CSE 2231) at Ohio State University.
-Each project represents a challenge in problem-solving and coding, applying concepts from object-oriented programming to data structures and algorithms.
+Here’s a collection of projects and courses I’ve completed as part of my curriculum in Software and Computer Science Engineering at Ohio State University.
+Each course and project represents a challenge in problem-solving, coding, and applying foundational concepts in both programming and engineering.

+---

+### Coursework

+- **CSE 2221: Software I - Software Components**
+  Introduction to foundational software engineering principles, focusing on design-by-contract, component-based software, and Java programming.
+Emphasis on mathematical modeling and problem-solving skills.

+- **CSE 2231: Software II - Software Development and Design**
+  Covers advanced software engineering concepts, including data structures, object-oriented design, and efficient algorithms.
+Further exploration into Java and software development practices.

+- **CSE 1222: Introduction to Computer Programming in C++**
+  A first course in computer programming using C++, teaching fundamental concepts in coding, control structures, arrays, and functions, with a focus on procedural programming.

+- **CSE 1223: Introduction to Computer Programming in Java**
+  Introductory programming course in Java, focusing on problem-solving and the basics of object-oriented programming, including variables, control statements, and methods.

+- **CSE 2451: Advanced C Programming**
+  Delves into advanced topics in C programming, including pointers, memory management, data structures, and file I/O, with applications to more complex engineering problems.

 ---